wultra/sike-java/docs/Readme.md

 | SIKEp751 | 5 | 644 | 564 | 32 |

 Two implementations are available:

- - `REFERENCE` - slow implementation with focus on readability of code
+ - `REFERENCE` - slow implementation with a focus on readability of code
- - `OPTIMIZED` - fast implementation with focus on performance and security
+ - `OPTIMIZED` - fast implementation with a focus on performance and security

 The selected SIKE parameters need to be created using:

 ```java
 SikeParam sikeParam = new SikeParamP434(ImplementationType.OPTIMIZED);
 ```